Oliver Ackermann: Musical career

 In 1995, Ackermann formed Skywave with Paul Baker.
 The duo joined with John Fedowitz on drums and put out recordings and toured during 1998 to 2003.

 In 2002, Ackermann started the effects pedal company Death By Audio.

 When Baker and Fedowitz formed Ceremony, Ackermann moved to Brooklyn in 2003 and formed the band A Place to Bury Strangers with Tim Gregorio on bass and Justin Avery on drums.

 In 2007, he teamed up with Richard Fearless from Death In Vegas to form Black Acid only to later disband it as A Place to Bury Strangers was gaining global acclaim.

 Death by Audio

 At Death by Audio, Ackermann designs and manufactures hand-wired guitar-effects pedals, and has provided custom effects equipment to bands such as U2, Wilco, and Nine Inch Nails.

-The Death By Audio location also operates as a live/work environment for artists and musicians, recording studio, and art/music venue.
+The former Death By Audio location also operated as a live/work environment for artists and musicians, recording studio, and art/music venue.